 Numerical cognitive ability tests measure high level numerical critical reasoning, they will require candidates to analyse and manipulate numerical data.

-Results from numerical ability tests have been found to be predictive of performance in roles that require numerical reasoning; such as working with analytics data, understanding and manipulating numerical information, working with financial data or performing cost calculations.
+Results from numerical reasoning tests have been found to be predictive of performance in roles that require numerical reasoning; such as working with analytics data, understanding and manipulating numerical information, working with financial data or performing cost calculations.

 Verbal cognitive ability tests measure high-level verbal critical reasoning, requiring candidates to comprehend and evaluate meaning using precise logical thinking.

-Results from verbal ability tests have been found to be predictive of performance in roles that require regular use of verbal reasoning skills; for example analysing and making judgements about complex written material in things such as reports, proposals, letters and emails or other documents.
+Results from verbal reasoning tests have been found to be predictive of performance in roles that require regular use of verbal reasoning skills; for example analysing and making judgements about complex written material in things such as reports, proposals, letters and emails or other documents.